nobleach/evented-queue/README.md

 Currently no additional information is returned.

-To attach and event any time an item is dequeued, the process is similar:
+To attach an event any time an item is dequeued, the process is similar:

     myEventedQueue.addEventListener('itemdequeued', function () { ... }, false);